camilo-cf/camilo-cf.github.io/_pages/about.md

   - /information.html
 ---

 Hi!
-I’m Camilo, a Mechatronic Engineer, I'm studying a Ph.D. at the School of Mechanical Engineering at University of Campinas (UNICAMP) (Campinas, São Paulo, Brazil).
+I’m Camilo, a Mechatronic Engineer, I hold a M.Sc and a Ph.D. in Mechanical Engineering (Mechatronicsa - University of Campinas UNICAMP) (Campinas, São Paulo, Brazil).

 In this website, I would like to introduce myself, my work (in academic/ research area), some interesting things/ideas, and also post some information/codes/tutorials in blog format about my different areas of interest.

 Between my interest topics are:
+  * Deep Learning
+  * Deep Reinforcement Learning
+  * Data Science
   * Mechatronics
   * Robotics
   * Dynamic Systems